andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 That unchecked box gnaws at me.

-My internal *Minister of "Be Comfortable Being Uncomfortable"*, who I've been grooming the past few years for situations just like this, pipes up - *it's not that big of a deal, just get a serviceable headshot and we'll head to the airport and worry about the rest later*.
+My internal *Minister of "Be Comfortable Being Uncomfortable"* - who I've been grooming the past few years for situations just like this - pipes up, *it's not that big of a deal, just get a serviceable headshot and we'll head to the airport and worry about the rest later*.

-So I do the most logical thing I can think of - I wheel my bicycle around to the brick wall, balance the pizza box on the handlebars, sit on the floor, and snap the most *serviceable* headshot in the history of headshots.
+So I channel my inner MacGyver and wheel my bicycle around to the brick wall, balance the pizza box on the handlebars, sit on the floor, and snap the most *serviceable* headshot in the history of headshots.